sidbhanushali/mieHTTP---custom-HTTP-library/README.md

 # mieHTTP---custom-HTTP-library

 Created a custom HTTP library to help me learn about HTTP requests.
-3 different versions using ES 5 Prototype methods, Fetch API and promises, and async await.
+3 different versions using ES 5 Prototype methods, Fetch API and promises, and async await. mieHTTP is as easy as pie.

 Version 1:
     - ES 5 Prototype Methods